jameshegarty/rigel/README.md

     type: A[width,height] -> A[width,height]
     examplescommon.border( A:Type, width:Uint, height:Uint, left:Uint, right:Uint, bottom:Uint, top:Uint, value:LuaValue )

+Take in an array, and apply a border to the edges, keeping the array size the same.
+Used for implementing boundary conditions for stencil reads.
+Currently the only supported border condition is setting it to a constant value `value`. `left` pixels on the left of the image are replaced with the constant, along with `right` pixels on the right etc.

 ### borderSeq ###
+    type: A[T]->A[T]
+    examplescommon.borderSeq( A:Type, width:Uint, height:Uint, T:Uint, left:Uint, right:Uint, bottom:Uint, top:Uint, value:LuaValue )

+Sequentialized version of `border` that operates on `T` pixels at a time, instead of the whole array at a time.

 ### cropSeq ###
     type: A[T]->V(A[T])